rrthomas/wincoll/README.md

 Note that once you start the game you cannot exit; you will have to reset your computer (or emulator).

-WinColl should run on any version of RISC OS 3, and could probably be made to run on RISC OS 2 without difficulty.
+WinColl should run on RISC OS 3.5 to 3.7, and could probably be made to run on RISC OS 2 without difficulty.

 You can edit the levels with the provided level editor, the BASIC program `LevelDes` that lives in the `!WinColl` folder.